groc-prog/pyneo4j-ogm/README.md

 ##### RelationshipProperty.replace() <a name="relationship-property-replace"></a>

 Replaces a given relationship between the source node and one target node with a new relationship to another target node, carrying over all properties defined in the relationship.
-Returns the replaced relationship
+Returns the replaced relationship.

 ```python
 # The `developer`, `coffee_latte` and `coffee_americano` variables have been defined somewhere above